 Native American involvement in US military operations is as old as the military itself.
-Native Americans were there when the history of the country began and have been involved from the time of General George Washington to today’s conflicts in Iraq and Afghanistan.
+Native Americans have been on this soil since before the US became a country, and they’ve been involved in the US military from the time of General George Washington to today’s conflicts in Iraq and Afghanistan.

 Some of the involvement was to support the United States’ cause, and sometimes it was in defiance—not only of the government but of other tribes.